TheMutta/bareroot/README.md

 The resulting images will be found in the `work/out` folder.

 ## Run
-To do a test run, just run the `qemu64.sh` script.
+To do a test run, just run `make qemu-x86_64` script.